Ricardo Rosselló: Post-governorship career

 Since 2022, Rosselló has been a chief operating officer at the Regenerative Medicine Institute (RMI) in Costa Rica.
 He also teaches a topic called “Leadership in Crisis” at the George Mason University and researches on genetic manipulation of stem cells at the Ana G. Méndez University in Puerto Rico.
 In 2021, he received 53,823 write-in votes as a congressional shadow delegation member.
+Rosselló did not take a salary when elected as a write-in candidate.

 Awards and honors

 At MIT he was the university tennis captain and was named 2000-2001 Scholar All-America in 2001.
 He was awarded the Top Ten Outstanding Young Persons from JCI International for his research.
 During his governorship in 2019, he was elected to be the president of the Council of State Governments (CSG), awarded the Gerente de Política Pública (education policymaker of the year), and was recognized for outstanding achievements in public health.

 Personal life

 Rosselló was married to Natasha Marie Cervi from 2008 to 2010.

 On October 14, 2012, Rosselló married Beatriz Areizaga in a ceremony held in New Orleans, Louisiana.
 The couple have two children: a daughter, Claudia Beatriz, and a son, Pedro Javier.

 His cousin is Roy Rosselló, a singer and former member of the boy band Menudo.